Kat632/P3-Sims4-RealEstate-Quiz/README.md

 * The user should be able to add their score to the leaderboard and they should be able to choose to view the whole leader board.

 Implementation:
 * The user will have the ability to choose to add their score to the leaderboard at the end of the game and they will also be given the option to view the leaderboard.
 This may need to be limited to the top ten scores on the leaderboard.

 User Story:

 > As a user I want to play a quiz that is unique.

 Acceptance Criteria:
 * The user should be able to play the game multiple times without having too many of the same questions repeated.
-The quiz will have ten questions, but these will be randomised from a much bigger bank of questions.
+The quiz will have ten questions, but these will be randomised from a much bigger bank of questions which can easily be expanded to incorporate the possibility of new worlds in the Sims 4.

 Implementation:
-*

 * The user will also have the ability to exit a game at any point without quitting the application.
 This will allow the user to further control the time within the game.

 #### Opportunities